The Rockingham Meeting House Preservation Project

 The purpose of the project is to make sure the meeting house stands proudly for future generations.
 Built in 1787 and declared a National Historic Landmark in 2000, it is recognized as the largest intact 18th public building remaining in Vermont still in its original material form and in active use.
 The last major preservation of the building was done in 1906 and 1907.

 The project has been divided into three phases.
 The first focuses on drainage, stabilizing the foundation, window restoration, and roof repair.
-Current estimated cost of this stage is $980,000.
-In addition to the SAT grant and town match, Phase I construction is made possible with funding from the Vermont Division for Historic Preservation and a generous donation from BF Trades.
+Current estimated cost of the project is $3m.
+In addition to the National Park Service grant construction is made possible with funding from the Vermont Division for Historic Preservation, town maintenance funds, and philanthropy.

-Questions and comments about the Save America’s Treasures grant, the preservation project, and continued fundraising may be directed to the Rockingham Historic Preservation Commission by email clg@rockbf.org .
-This page will be updated from time to time.
+Questions and comments about the Save America’s Treasures and Semiquincentennial grant, the preservation project, and continued fundraising may be directed to the Rockingham Historic Preservation Commission by email clg@rockbf.org .

 The beneficiaries of this project include the residents of Rockingham Town and the State of Vermont, and visitors from around the world to witness in pure form an outward expression of the Puritan New England Mind.

 The Meeting House along with its graveyard, hearse house, town tomb, and fence was declared a National Historic Landmark in 2000, click here to view nomination for details.
-It is one of only two Type II New England Meeting Houses still standing without major alterations.
-It is still in use for public and private gatherings.
+It is one of only two Type II New England Meeting Houses still standing without major alterations and is still in use for public and private gatherings.

 Save America’s Treasures Award - Public Notice